6 Tips for Your Professional Development

 More than 80% of women believe they aren’t good enough.
 That is a high percentage.

 There is usually an underlying reason.
-Digging to the root of that can be time-consuming, and as we have stated in previous articles, we are by no means trained in psychology, but what we can offer is our expertise in handling this feeling.
+Digging to the root of that can be time-consuming, and as I have stated in previous articles, I am by no means trained in psychology, but what I can offer is our expertise in handling this feeling.

 Figure out why you feel you are not good enough and write out the details.
 For example, let’s say you feel you are not good enough to deserve a promotion because you don’t think you have mastered all the areas of your current position to move up to the next level.
 Write out what the requirements are for that position you want.
 Next, write down what skills you currently possess.
 Then, evaluate the two.
 Chances are, your fears of not being good enough will be squashed once you see you are good enough, or better.